Massage is an ancient therapy that works by stroking, kneading, tapping or pressing the soft tissues of the body.

-Ask your nurse or doctor if massage therapy is available in the ward or centre where you're having your treatment.
+Ask if massage therapy is available in the ward or centre where you're having your treatment.
 If it isn’t, they might be able to direct you to a voluntary organisation that does so for free or at a reduced cost.

 - How many years of training have you had?